jejung/heimdall/README.md

 One of the great advantages of using this model is the simplicity and extensibility it supports.
 There are a lot of implementations based on it.

+A lot of algorithms combinations were availed on this project.
+The solution will need of at least two, a feature extraction algorithm and a learning classifier.

 #### Feature extraction algorithms

 A raw text itself is not a good input source for a classifier algorithm.
 Classification models expect it's input data to